-This was certainly my experience in the immediate days, months and years which followed Joe's death when I was able to draw from previous life experience, together with the time I had spent with Joe and the continuing lives of Amy and Dan, who kept me very firmly 'on the map.'
+This was certainly my experience following Joe's death when I was able to draw from previous life experience, together with the time I had spent with Joe and the continuing lives of Amy and Dan, who kept me very firmly 'on the map.'
 Additionally the circumstances of becoming pregnant and having children at all formed part of the 'taking stock' and the previous life experience described by both Frank and Chalmers.
 I had never taken it for granted that I would have children and when I did become pregnant, it was reasonably late in life.
 This carried an increased element of risk, which manifested in the prematurity of all my children and the twin pregnancy itself, which medical staff advised was age related.
 I had therefore always felt very grateful for the lives of my children which were actually 'unnatural' - the living products of incubators; breathing apparatus and the power of modern technology, without which they would almost certainly not have survived.